Chespstow, Wales, May 2010.

 Following our visit around the castle we all enjoyed a picnic on the grounds outside the castle in the lovely warm sunshine.
 The hill leading up to the castle was perfect for rolling down and Lesley also organised a game of leap frogs, much to the amusement of the other visitors to the castle.

 All the girls really enjoyed the experience and it provided an excellent environment in which the girls could work together and support and encourage each other.
-Despite being terrified of heights Jill and Jayne both took part so that the girls could go around the course and they both got very large cheers once they had come down the very last zip-wire.
+Despite new healthy man viagra review. being terrified of heights Jill and Jayne both took part so that the girls could go around the course and they both got very large cheers once they had come down the very last zip-wire.

 Back at the centre the other group we were staying with had provided a wonderful barbeque and so we all sat in the sunshine and enjoyed a few hamburgers and sausages.
 While it was still warm and there was late sunshine around Gemma and Naomi got the girls to take part in some team building games, which included trying to fit 4 members of a group onto a decreasing size of newspaper, which Maxine, Stefanie, Latishia and Cassie excelled at.